 There are many changes that can be brought from ReFS.
 ReFS, or Resilient File System, is a storage technology introduced in Windows Server 2012 (with new features and improvements ever since).
 And, I’ll agree it may take a lot of convincing to move away from NTFS for hosting Hyper-V VMs, but if you haven’t read this TechNet blog, please do!
 This blog is the gateway to the opportunity to do Hyper-V the right way with Windows Server 2016 today.

-When ReFS is used for Hyper-V, two immediate speed and efficiency benefits can be had.
+When ReFS file system is used for Hyper-V, two immediate speed and efficiency benefits can be had.
 The first is that now VM checkpoints are done via a metadata update, so they are incredibly fast on disk — within Hyper-V 2016, this is called Production Checkpoints.
 The second immediate benefit is when provisioning fixed size VHD or VHDX files, ReFS can be put to work for you as well.
 One of the best Hyper-V bloggers and fellow Microsoft MVP, Aidan Finn

 These two benefits will change how you design your Hyper-V hosts and clusters, as well as how you run, administer and deploy VMs.
 Let’s take a look at how this will positively change the process: